 I know bread is a carb and carbs are bad.
 Bad carb (smacks bread) Sorry bread I didn’t mean it.
 I honestly don’t care what people say bread is good.
 I don’t think I could stop eating bread.
 However, let us get on with the mistakes I made when making bread.

-Inspiration for homemade bread
+Inspiration for making homemade bread

 Quick shout out to Jennifer from thecraftpatchblog.com for her bread recipe that is super simple and that I clearly did not follow correctly.
-I shouldn’t have jumped the gun and think I could change up the recipe on my first time trying it.
+I shouldn’t have jumped the gun and thought I could change up the recipe on my first time trying it.
 Should have just followed the recipe to a T. Lesson learned.
 Here are the instructions from Jennifer’s blog.

 Homemade Bread Mistake #1 Always do you research